Could bacteria help save historic buildings from environmental damage? | DW | 14.06.2021

 When it comes to aesthetics, Navarro says biomineralization, the process of the bacteria producing minerals, also has benefits.
 It does not appear to significantly change the stone's color or produce the typical wet or shiny appearance common with synthetic treatments.

-Loubiere believes that the technique would also be appropriate for repairing Notre Dame's heat-damaged limestone blocks following the major fire in April 2019.
+Loubiere believes that the technique would also be appropriate for repairing Notre Dame's limestone blocks, which suffered heat damage in the major fire in April 2019.

 However, according to Faisl Bousta, a microbiologist at the Historic Monuments Research Laboratory, the technique is unlikely to be used on the Parisian cathedral, which is still being restored.